covalab/robusta/website/docs/customize-extension.md

 sidebar_position: 3
 ---

-If you can't find any extensions that serve your needs.
+If you can't find any built-in extensions that serve your needs.
 Don't worry, **Robusta** have you cover.

-You can implement class `Extension` and implement your own logics inside and insert your own `Extension` inside the **Runner**
+You can implement class `Extension` and write your own logics inside and plug your own `Extension` inside the **Runner**

 ```js title="Firebase Core Extension"
 /// {@template robusta_firebase_core}